 Create a Web Clip widget on Mac

-You can make a portion of your favorite webpage into a Web Clip widget and add it to Dashboard.
-When the webpage’s content is updated, your Web Clip widget is also updated.
-When you click a Web Clip widget in Dashboard, the webpage you used to create it opens.
+You can make a portion of your favourite web page into a Web Clip widget and add it to Dashboard.
+When the web page’s content is updated, your Web Clip widget is also updated.
+When you click a Web Clip widget in Dashboard, the web page you used to create it opens.

 Before you begin, make sure Dashboard is turned on in Mission Control preferences.

 In Safari on your Mac, go to the web page you want to make into a widget.

 Move the highlighted rectangle to the portion of the web page you want to make into a widget, then click the rectangle.